erigolon/erigolon/README.md

 ### I'm Esteban Rigolon 👋

-#### Currently studying to become a Software Developer 💻🧪🔬
+#### Currently studying software developer and cybersecurity 💻🧪🔬

 - 🔭 I’m currently studying Software Developer in **<a href="https://www.42malaga.com/"> 42 Malaga</a>**
-- 👀 I’m interested in Videogame development, data analyst and CRM tools.
+- 👀 I’m interested in Videogame development, cybersecurity and pedagogy.
 - 🌱 Currently working in my projects from 42 and different languages beside C/C++.
 - 🎓 3D model Freelancer, Master in videogame design and programming.
 <p align="center">